Parasite infection in a cell population: role of the partitioning kernel: Proofs

 Now let us come back to the general case where for any $x \geq 0$, $ q(x) \leq q$ for some $q\geq 0$.
 Then for any $x > 0$ we can couple the process $X$ with a process $X^{(q)}$ with death rate $q$ and number of cells alive at time $t$ given by $\mathfrak{C}_t^{(q)}$, and such that

-Such a coupling may be obtained for instance by first realizing $X$ and then obtaining $X^{(q)}$ by killing additional cells at rate $q-q(x)$ for a cell containing a quantity $x$ of parasites.
+Such a coupling may be obtained for instance by first realizing $X$ and then obtaining $X^{(q)}$ by killing additional cells at rate $q-q(x)$ for a cell containing a number $x$ of parasites.
 It ends the proof. \end{proof}

 \begin{proof}[Proof of Lemma \ref{lem_dep}] \textbf{$i)$} Let $\mathfrak c :=\hat{\tau} (g-\sigma^2)+ \hat{\tau}^2 \sigma^2 + r \left[2\E[ \Theta^{\hat{\tau}}] -1\right]$, so that $\kapparq = \mathfrak c -q$.
 The value of $\m$ does not depend on $q$.
 Hence, we distinguish three cases: \begin{enumerate} \item If $\m>0$ and $\mathfrak c\leq 0$, then for all $q\geq 0,$ $\kapparq\leq 0$ and $\mathfrak{A}_x(g,\sigma,r,q)=0$: we thus choose $q_{\lim}(g,\sigma,r)=0$. \item If $\m>0$ and $\mathfrak c > 0$, then there is a unique $q_{\lim}(g,\sigma,r)=\mathfrak c>0$ such that $\kapparq\leq 0$ for $q \geq q_{\lim}(g,\sigma,r)$ and $\kapparq> 0$ for $q < q_{\lim}(g,\sigma,r)$. \item If $\m\leq 0$, we choose $q_{\lim}(g,\sigma,r,q)=r$. \end{enumerate} We conclude the proof of {\it i)} using Corollary \ref{Cor_CNS_ext_ps}.